Claim your freebie!

 For many, the retirement age is now 67 or 68.
 Do you still see yourself still working at this age?

 We’re aiming for financial independence, in the sense that we’ll be able to choose whether to work or not.
 I love writing and blogging, so I could well imagine myself still doing that way past official retirement age.

 What does your ideal retirement look like?
 At what age?
 What do you see yourself doing?

 Actually, I don’t think it would look too different from our lives right now.
 The children will have left home, and hopefully we’ll be more sorted with the house and garden, but I like where I live and what I do.
 Perhaps more travelling though, we’ve always enjoyed visiting different places.

 What plans do you have in place to allow you to live this ideal retirement?

 Keep on living a frugal lifestyle, spend less than we earn, and invest the difference.

-Get started today by downloading my Finance for Freedom freebie!
+Get started today by downloading my free booklet and spending plan

-Or read more of the Finance for Freedom series and see how Sorcha and Lucy can travel the world, as they make the most of their money.
+Or read more of the series about creating financial security and see how Sorcha and Lucy can travel the world, as they make the most of their money.